Complete Beginner’s Guide to Cannabinoids and Terpenes

 So, what’s all the hype about cannabinoids?

-Researchers and we average joes/janes alike want to learn about these natural compounds because of the way they benefit human health and well-being.
+Researchers and we average joes/janes alike want to learn about these natural compounds because of the way they benefit well-being.
 Yet the majority of cannabinoid research surrounds only two: CBD and THC.

 Unfortunately, that means we don’t know much about the benefits of other cannabinoids yet.
 Let’s explore some of the benefits we do know about and the specific cannabinoids that offer them.